Refugee crisis: Support the Afghan resettlement

 Things to do and see

-- Visit The Temple on the first weekend of every month to discover the story of Wanstead Park and see our latest exhibitions
+- Visit The Temple on selected days to discover the story of Wanstead Park and see our latest exhibitions

 - Explore the Park with our circular Chestnut Trail